When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 What number of episodes will there be?

 Seasons 5 and 6 will each get 12 episodes.
 If that appears brief to you, that’s as a result of it is.
 It’s the shortest order but from Starz.
-To offer you a comparability, season Four was 13 episodes lengthy, which is the traditional quantity for American sequence.
+To provide you a comparability, season Four was 13 episodes lengthy, which is the conventional quantity for American collection.

-We’ll hold updating this web page with the newest information so test again for updates.
+We are going to preserve updating this web page with the most recent information so test again for updates.

 Add Comment